scenarioo/scenarioo/docs/tutorial/Scenarioo-Viewer-Web-Application-Setup.md

     To configure a different directory to use add the following line to `application.properties` next to the downloaded war:
     ```
-    org.scenarioo.data=<path to a directory where scenarioo can store its data>
+    scenarioo.data=<path to a directory where scenarioo can store its data>
     ```

 3. **Execute the WAR** file with Java, e.g